Gum Disease Treatment Arlington Heights

 To prevent future infection, Dr. Ernie discusses your current oral hygiene routine and makes recommendations for improvement.
 It is best to brush your teeth at least twice a day for 2 minutes each session.
 Use a soft-bristled toothbrush and tartar-control toothpaste to clean all surfaces of your teeth.

 To clean areas that were missed by your toothbrush, do not forget to floss every night before going to bed.
 Choose a high-quality floss supported by the American Dental Association.
-Dr. Ernie may also recommend the use of an antimicrobial or antibacterial mouth rinse to reduce harmful bacteria in your mouth.
+Dr. Ernie may also recommend the use of an antimicrobial or antibacterial mouth rinse to reduce harmful bacteria.

 You will need more frequent cleanings and checkups until the health of your smile is restored.
 On average, you can expect to schedule an appointment about every 3 to 4 months for periodontal maintenance cleanings.